H8X24A1/H8X24A1.github.io/setup/organization-settings.md

 Enter your official organization name.
 This will be your primary identifier within the system.

 - [X] Address and Contact Information
-Provide your physical address, main phone number, and general email address.
+Provide your physical address, main phone number, and country information.
 Accurate contact details help us stay connected with your organization.